troglobit/merecat/README.md

 [GNU Documentation][configure].
 Note: ususally the `--build` system is automatically detected.

-> Merecat builds silently by default.
-To see the compiler output, disable
+> Merecat builds are silent by default.
+For detailed compiler output,
-> silent mode in `configure`, or build with `make V=1`.
+> disable silent mode with `configure --disable-silent-rules`, or build
+> with `make V=1`.

 Features